 Inflammation in your body can cause a host of medical issues and discomfort - but it is not always easy to find.
 The CRP blood test detects and measures the level of C-reactive protein (CRP) produced by the liver, revealing hidden inflammation in your body.
 The higher your CRP, the greater your inflammation.

 Chronic vs. Normal Inflammation

-When the C-reactive protein binds to specific molecules in the body, this increases the production of inflammatory signaling molecules called cytokines.
-This is a normal response to "acute" inflammation, such as when you sprain an ankle or have surgery.
-However, inflammation revealed by an elevated CRP level can also be caused by excessive stress, an overly-sedentary lifestyle, the effects of environmental toxins, genetics, and diets high in processed foods.
+When the C-reactive protein binds to specific molecules in the body, it increases production of the inflammatory signaling molecules called cytokines.
+This is a normal response to "acute" inflammation, such as when you sprain an ankle or undergo surgery.
+However, the inflammation revealed by an elevated CRP level can also be caused by excessive stress, sedentary lifestyle, the effects of environmental toxins, genetics, and diets high in processed foods.

-Use CRP Tests to Detect Infection and Inflammation
+Use CRP Blood Tests to Detect Infection and Inflammation

 Dr. Randolph and his team of clinicians often recommend a CRP test to detect levels of hidden inflammation in your body.
-Knowing your CRP level allows you to be proactive in reducing the effects of chronic inflammation through lifestyle changes, such as reducing stress, adopting an anti-inflammatory diet, increasing exercise, and taking supplements that reduce inflammation.
+Knowing your CRP level allows you to be proactive in reducing the effects of chronic inflammation through lifestyle changes, such as reducing stress, adopting an anti-inflammatory diet, increasing exercise, and taking inflammation-reducing supplements.